MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/get-started/in-proc-extensions.md

 ## Consuming Visual Studio SDK services from a VisualStudio.Extensibility extension

-A VS-SDK-compatible extension project references the [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) package which allows access to all Visual Studio SDK's services.
+A VS-SDK-compatible extension project references the [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) package, which allows access to all Visual Studio SDK's services.

 Traditionally, such services are consumed through either [MEF](/visualstudio/extensibility/managed-extensibility-framework-in-the-editor) or the [AsyncServiceProvider](/dotnet/api/microsoft.visualstudio.shell.asyncserviceprovider).
 A VisualStudio.Extensibility extender is instead encouraged to  [.NET dependency injection](/dotnet/core/extensions/dependency-injection).

-The `MefInjection<TService>` and `AsyncServiceProviderInjection<TService, TInterface>` classes (both from the `Microsoft.VisualStudio.Extensibility.VSSdkCompatibility` namespace) allow you to consume the Visual Studio SDK's services by simply adding them to the constructor of a class that is instantiated through dependency injection (like a command, tool window or extension part).
+The `MefInjection<TService>` and `AsyncServiceProviderInjection<TService, TInterface>` classes (both from the `Microsoft.VisualStudio.Extensibility.VSSdkCompatibility` namespace) allow you to consume the Visual Studio SDK's services by adding them to the constructor of a class that is instantiated through dependency injection (like a command, tool window or extension part).

 The following example shows how the `DTE2` and `IBufferTagAggregatorFactoryService` services can be added to a command.